Livingston, New Jersey: Fine arts

 Livingston has many local artists in varied forms.
-Local artists have support from Livingston Arts Association which is an organization formed in 1959 to promote art in the community including large scale exhibitions, demonstrations, and workshops.
-The organization is also a member of Art Council of Livingston which has a gallery at Livingston Town Center.
+Local artists have support from Livingston Arts Association, an organization formed in 1959 to promote art in the community including large scale exhibitions, demonstrations, and workshops.
+The organization is also a member of Arts Council of Livingston which has a gallery at Livingston Town Center.
 The Arts Association includes numerous organizations in addition to the Arts Council of Livingston, including the NJ State Opera Guild—West Essex Chapter and Livingston Camera Club.
+The Arts Council of Livingston regularly exhibits art at the Livingston Town Hall.

 There are many studios at Riker Hill Art Park with more than 40 working artists in various media including pottery, fine metalwork, glass, jewelry, paintings, fine arts, sculpture and photography.
 Many studios offer art classes for adults and children.

 Sports

 From 1984 to 1989, Livingston was the site of the Grand Prix tennis circuit tournament, the Livingston Open, held at Newark Academy.
 The Grand Prix was the only professional circuit since 1985 before it was succeeded by the ATP Tour in 1990.
 The tournament was won by Andre Agassi in 1988, earning him the seventh title in his career.